Elon Musk Warns Governors: Artificial Intelligence Poses 'Existential Risk'

 Critics "argue that Musk is interested less in saving the world than in buffing his brand," Dowd writes, and that his speeches on the threat of AI are part of a larger sales strategy.

-Back at the governors' conference, some politicians expressed skepticism about the wisdom of regulating a technology that's still in development.
+Back at the governors conference, some politicians expressed skepticism about the wisdom of regulating a technology that's still in development.
 Musk said the first step would be for the government to gain "insight" into the actual status of current research.

 "Once there is awareness, people will be extremely afraid," Musk said.
 "As they should be."